 Whether you’ve got some time to travel around China, or you just need to get from A to B, our transport guide will help.

-Local travel in China – subway train
+Local transport in China

-Many major cities in China have an efficient underground train network.
+Most major cities in China have an efficient underground train network.
 Many are also currently being built.

 Always try to get a registered taxi with a working meter rather than a private car acting as a taxi.
-Unless of course it’s a legitimate ridesharing company like Uber or Didi Chuxing, which are now legal in cities all across China.

 Because China has a lot of people, it has a lot of buses.
 And they’re cheap!
-For one or two kuai, you can get from A to B in no time.
+For one or two yuan, you can get from A to B in no time.
 It's another cheap option for English teachers on a budget.

 Traffic in China can be insane, so hold on tight as the driver navigates their way through.

-Regional travel in China – bullet train
+Regional transport in China

 The best and cheapest way of getting around this enormous country is by bullet train.
-Most cities – even the smaller ones you’ve probably never heard of – are connected to the extensive bullet train network.
+Most cities in China – even the smaller ones you’ve probably never heard of – are connected to the extensive bullet train network.